Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Models

 \subsection{Multilayer Perceptron Algorithms (MLPs)}

 From Equation~\eqref{eq:return2.5}, it is clear that the function form is variable for adapting the factors.
-In this chapter, we employ the MLP model with a pyramid structure as a substitution for the traditional linear form of the factor model.
+In this chapter, we employ the MLP models with a pyramid structure as a substitution for the traditional linear form of the factor model.
 The mechanism of MLP will be presented with an example, while the application of the factor model for asset pricing will be explained in line with the work of GKX2020. \\

-Influenced by biological brain working mechanisms, vanilla neural network algorithms (alternatively multilayer perceptron) were developed in the 1960s, and a multitude of literature contributed to developing the modern concept of MLPs \citep{Rosenbaltt1957TheAutomation,Rumelhart1986LearningErrors,Werbos1974BeyondSciences}.
-A complete simple MLP structure constitutes one input layer, one or more hidden layers and one output layer.
-Each layer contains nodes, which are also known as neurons.
-Neurons are linked with other neurons from the layers next to them.
-Figure~\ref{fig:MLPs1_ch2} demonstrates the fully connected MLPs with and without hidden layers.
+Influenced by biological brain mechanisms, vanilla neural network algorithms (alternatively multilayer perceptron) were developed in the 1960s, and a multitude of literature contributed to developing the modern concept of MLPs \citep{Rosenbaltt1957TheAutomation,Rumelhart1986LearningErrors,Werbos1974BeyondSciences}.
+A complete simple MLP structure constitutes one input layer, a single hidden layer or multiple hidden layers and one output layer.
+Each layer contains a single neuron or multiple neurons.
+Neurons are connected to the neurons from the layers next to them.
+Figure~\ref{fig:MLPs1_ch2} demonstrates an example of fully connected MLPs with and without hidden layers.

 The left panel of Figure~\ref{fig:MLPs1_ch2} exhibits the MLP without a hidden layer.
-It can be as simple as a linear model.
-For the convenience of understanding the mathematical expression of MLP for the factor model, I transform the fundamental factor model into:
+It can be as simple as a linear model, which can be presented as:

-Where $g(\cdot)$ is a function form for mapping the factors to the excess returns $r_{i,t+1}, z_{i,t}$ is the dimensional vector of predictors (or features) transformed from the factors.
-Thus, the left panel of Figure~\ref{fig:MLPs1_ch2} as a linear model can be presented as:
+Where $g(\cdot)$ is a function form for mapping the factors to the excess returns $r_{i,t}, f_{j}$ is the $j$th of the original factors.
+The $\theta_0$ performs as the intercept of the linear model, and it is interpreted as the abnormal return in the context of factor investing or pricing error in the context of asset pricing. $\theta_j$ is the parameter for factor $j$. \\

-With the $\theta_0$ as the intercept and $\theta_k$ as the parameters for the features $z_k$.
-As the example shown in the left panel of Figure~\ref{fig:MLPs1_ch2}, if the input features only encompassed 4 dimensions, and all features have no correlation with each other, also, there is no collinearity among $z_k$, this could be ideal for modelling $r_{i,t+1}$.
-Nonetheless, when the dimension of $z_k$ increase, the risk of model misspecification will increase due to multi-collinearity, sample size and so on.
-Wherefore, the MLP proposes a possible non-linear function form of $g(z_{i,t})$ which is shown in the right panel of Figure~\ref{fig:MLPs1_ch2}.\\